Legal PBA Philippine Cup Betting Guide

 The PBA Philippine Cup is traditionally the first “conference” of the three-conference PBA season and is thus the most prestigious from a national perspective.
 The Philippine Cup was established in 1975, and its seasons are usually held from January through May.

-This schedule can vary a bit, though it was thrown into significant upheaval for the 2020 PBA season (see below).
-The other two PBA conferences are the Commissioner’s Cup and the Governors’ Cup, which follow the Philippine Cup in that order.
+This schedule can vary a bit, though it was thrown into significant upheaval for the 2020 PBA season and again for 2021 (see below).
+The other two PBA conferences are the Commissioner’s Cup and the Governors’ Cup, which historically follow the Philippine Cup in that order.

 In a unique arrangement, the three conferences that make up the PBA season are all held back-to-back, and different teams can win each one.
 Further, each conference has various special rules and regulations that make it very different from the others from both a viewing and betting perspective.